leafsphp/docs/src/modules/cors/index.md

 ---
-title: "Cors"
+title: "CORS"
 ---

 <!-- markdownlint-disable no-inline-html -->
 # ✨ CORS

 ::: tip Note
-In leaf v3, CORS now has its own module.
+In Leaf v3, CORS now has its own module.
 You no longer have to patch in headers or use `evadeCors` which was pretty much a temporary patch.
 :::

 This is a module used to enable and configure [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) with various options.
 This module can be used both in and out of Leaf and so can be considered a general module.
-It is also inspired by the [ExpressJS](https://github.com/expressjs/express) [cors package](https://github.com/expressjs/cors).
+It is also inspired by the [ExpressJS](https://github.com/expressjs/express) [CORS package](https://github.com/expressjs/cors).

 ## Installation

-You can install cors through composer or the Leaf CLI.
+You can install CORS through Composer or the Leaf CLI.

 ```sh
 composer reqiure leafs/cors